-Oregon's local public transit services are funded through a combination of local property taxes, local payroll taxes paid by employers, transit fares, federal funds, state funds, and lesser amounts from advertising, private funds, and other sources.
-Revenue sources commonly used to fund transit service in other states, such as gas and sales tax in Washington State, cannot be used in Oregon.
+Oregon's local public transit services are funded in a variety of ways, some through local property taxes, local payroll taxes paid by employers, transit fares, federal funds, state funds and lesser amounts from advertising, private funds and other sources.
+Different services are paid for in a myriad of manners due to property tax caps and/or swings in the economy.
+They can also be dependent on levies or indexing.

+Common sources of revenue for transit in other states include state fuel taxes, vehicle registration fees and sales taxes.
+Local sources include local sales taxes, local fuel taxes, fares and payroll taxes.
+Some revenue sources commonly used to fund transit service in other states, such as gas and sales tax in Washington state, cannot be used in Oregon.
 The Oregon Constitution prevents funding transit with fuel tax or vehicle fee revenue, and Oregon lacks a state sales tax, although sales tax can be used as a local option.

 Oregon's larger transit providers rely primarily on local and federal revenues, while small transit providers are more dependent on state and federal assistance.
-Large systems generally also receive a higher percentage of operating revenues from fares than small systems.
+It is common for large systems to receive a higher percentage of operating revenues from fares than small systems.
 Larger transit providers compete for federal discretionary dollars to help complete larger capital improvement projects.
-In 2012, urban systems spent \$132.4 million in federal capital assistance.
+In 2014, urban systems spent \$119.7 million in federal capital assistance and \$126.8 million in federal operating assistance.

-The average cost per trip on fixed-route service ranges from about \$3 on high-frequency routes to \$10 in rural areas.
+The average cost per trip on fixed route service ranges from about \$3 on high-frequency routes to \$10 in rural areas.
 Special transportation cost is much higher, ranging from \$15 to \$35, due to the one-to-one nature of the service.
 Labor accounts for a large portion of the cost.